ActurialCapital/opendesk/docs/documentation/api/strategy/backtest.md

 List[Tuple[str, Type, Dict, Dict]]
 ```
 <div class="result" markdown>
 Alpha blocks in order of execution.
-More information, please visit [the Model Glossary](../../model_glossary/index.md).
+More information, please visit the [Blocks](../../../blocks/en/index.md).
 The parameter `steps` is required to enable the smooth integration of the strategy into the module with minimal disruption.
 It is a list of tuples containing:

 * Custom name of the selected block (e.i. `myblock`)